open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Defined in the [Resource SDK](../resource/sdk.md) specification:

-- **Resource**: a set of key-values with unique keys describing the process.
+- **Resource**: a set of key-values with unique keys describing the process
+- **Instrumentation Library**: the name and version associated with a package of instrumentation.

 These are the significant data types used in the model architecture: